Glassboro High School: Athletics

 The boys soccer team won the Group I state championship in 2018, defeating runner-up New Providence High School on penalty kicks in overtime in the tournament finals.

 Marching band

 The school's marching band was Tournament of Bands Chapter One Champions in 1982.

 Mock trial

 Glassboro High School's mock trial team has had success in the New Jersey's Vincent J. Apruzzese Mock Trial Competition, winning the Gloucester County regional competition in 2016, 2017, 2020, 2022, and 2023.
 The team won the South Jersey regional competition and finished third in the state for the 2016–2017 season.

 Administration

 The principal is Monique Stowman-Burke.
-Her administration team includes the assistant principal and the director of athletics.
+Her administration team includes the two assistant principal.